Azamat229/task-4-course-app/README.md

 ### Running the tests
 > There are no tests yet.

+### Deployment
+> It doesn't deployed yet

 ### Built With
-- Django
+- Django - framework for build web application
-- Django REST framework
+- Django REST framework - framework for build API for web application
+- PyCharm - Idea for python and their frameworks

 ### Authors
 - Mambetaliev Azamat - [me of GitHub](https://github.com/Azamat229/)